avast/cactus/README.md

 The library automatically converts common data types (`String`, primitive types, collections) and can map optional fields into `Option`.
 This process is extensible via `Converter`.

+The library uses `org.scalactic.Or` as a return type.
+The reason is it has great ability to collect all errors raised during the processing
+(read more on [Scalatic website](http://www.scalactic.org/user_guide/OrAndEvery)).
+It results into all failures raised during the conversion being returned as `Bad[Every[CactusFailure]]`.

+The conversion never throws an exception.
+If there is an exception caught during the conversion, it's transformed into `UnknownFailure`.

-From version 0.8, the whole variable path (e.g. _gpb.fieldGpb2RepeatedRecurse.fieldGpb.fieldBlob_) is reported in case of failure.
+In case of failure (e.g. `MissingRequiredField`), a whole variable path (e.g. _gpb.fieldGpb2RepeatedRecurse.fieldGpb.fieldBlob_) is reported inside the failure.

 ## GPB to case class

 We often need to map GPB message to business object (which is usually a case class) when GPB is used for communication over the network.
 It is a good practice to follow Google's recommendation to have all fields `optional`.
 However that is not very handy during mapping because validation is necessary.

+_Since v3.0, optional keyword is removed.
+See [GPB v3 official docs](https://developers.google.com/protocol-buffers/docs/proto3)._

 This library solves both problems - it generates mapping (using macros) between GPB message and Scala case class based on the fields of the case class and validates that all the required fields (not wrapped in `Option`) are present.